Gil-ADDA/MedConnect/README.md

 # Contributors: lucy
 A list of the people who have contributed to the project, including their roles and responsibilities.
+- André Bourgeois: Responsible for designing the 3D model for the Pill Ordganizer and writing the code for pushing data to MQTT in JSON format.

 # License:
 Information on the licensing of the project, including any open-source licenses used.

 # References:
 A list of any sources or references used in the project.(harvard refernces)

+Medication reminder GlowCap goes direct-to-consumer (2009).
+Available at: https://www.mobihealthnews.com/3888/medication-reminder-glowcap-goes-direct-to-consumer.
+EllieGrid (no date) The Smart Pill Organizer with Brains & Beauty.
+Available at: https://elliegrid.com/.
+Sagely (2018b) Daily Pill Organizers and Pill Reminder App | Sagely.
+Available at: https://www.livesagely.com/.

 # Acknowledgements :
 Any other important notes or acknowledgements that the user should be aware of.